jpuopolo67/proctor/README.md

 * Clone projects from a GitLab server to your local machine
 * Grade projects that you've cloned
 * Manage groups on a GitLab server
+* Refresh (re-clone & re-grade) projects for a given set of students

 ### How Proctor Works
 Before we move on, it's important to take a few minutes to understand how